typedb/typedb-docs/03-client-api/04-new-client.md

 ---
 pageTitle: New Grakn Clients
-keywords: grakn, grpc
+keywords: grpc, protobuf, client, driver
-longTailKeywords:
+longTailKeywords: grakn client, grakn driver, client development, new client, client implementation
-Summary: Writing clients in new languages
+Summary: Guide to writing clients in new languages
 ---

 ## Introduction

-Creating a client for your chosen language is straightforward!
-This page guides you through the components and protocols that need to be implemented.
+Creating a client for our chosen language is straightforward!
+This page is a guide for the components and protocols that need to be implemented.

 A Grakn client fundamentally is a lightweight frontend to the Grakn server.
 Almost all operations are actually handled on the server, and executed via [gRPC](https://grpc.io/).
-So, to get started, you'll need to confirm that gRPC and the underlying [protobuf](https://github.com/google/protobuf) messages support your language of choice.
+So, to get started, we'll need to confirm that gRPC and the underlying [protobuf](https://github.com/google/protobuf) messages support our language of choice.
 Many languages also have non-official support for these protocols.
-Finally, double check you have a compatible language version.
+Finally, we need to double check for compatible language versions.

 ## Depending on Grakn gRPC and Protobuf Definitions
 For development purposes, it may be sufficient to manually compile and copy-paste Grakn's [protobuf definitions](https://github.com/graknlabs/grakn/tree/master/protocol).

 A more reliable method is to stay in sync with protocol changes via a package manager.
 Grakn's build system is [Bazel](https://bazel.build/), and offers one approach.
-If you would like to use a different package manager, the Grakn team may also be able to help by setting up a distribution channel for your chosen language's compiled protobuf files.
+If we'd would like to use a different package manager, the Grakn team may also be able to help by setting up a distribution channel for our chosen language's compiled protobuf files.
 In this case, please get in touch!